Caroline Quenemoen, Ph.D

-Danika M. Burgess is the Director of Curriculum and Fellowships for the Center for Civic Leadership.
+Danika Burgess Brown is the Director of Curriculum and Fellowships for the Center for Civic Leadership.
 Previously she has served as the Director for Engaged Scholarship and Learning and an Associate Professor of English at the University of Texas Pan American (now UTRGV).
 Danika earned her MA in English Literature from Arizona State University and Ph.D in English (Rhetoric and Composition) from the University of Arizona.
 Her scholarship is in the area of critical pedagogy, rhetoric and popular culture, and university-community partnerships.

 Alan Steinberg, Ph.D

 Alan Steinberg is an Associate Director of Houston Programs and Partnerships.
 He leads the Houston Action Research Teams (HART) and coordinates assessment for programs center-wide.
 Previously, he served as a Postdoctoral Fellow in the Department of Political Science and as a member of the Center for the Study of Disasters and Emergency Management at Sam Houston State University.
 Alan's research interests include the influences of social media on political engagement, applied political science education, and space policy.
 Alan holds a Ph.D and a M.A. in Political Science from the University of Houston, a M.S. in Defense Strategic Studies from Missouri State University, a Graduate Certificate in International Affairs from Bush School of Public Service and a B.S. in Psychology from Texas A&M University.